Beautiful Ingredient

 • ¼ cup hemp hearts and/or chia seeds or flax meal

-• 1 teaspoon orange zest heaping, from about 1 large or 2 small oranges
+• 1 teaspoon orange zest approximate, from about 1 large orange (or equivalent)

 Instructions